LeonarddeR/rdAccess/readme.md

 ### Use NVDA RD for

-This group of radio buttons controls the operating mode of the add-on.
+This list of check boxes buttons controls the operating mode of the add-on.
 You can choose between:

 * Incoming connections (Remote Desktop Server): Choose this option if the current instance of NVDA is running on a remote desktop server

 * Outgoing connections (Remote Desktop Client): Choose this option if the current instance of NVDA is running on a remote desktop client that connects to one or more servers

-* Bidirectional connections (Remote Desktop Server and Client): Choose this option if you want to support both scenarios.
-You want this if your system can be controlled using Remote Desktop (server) and also acts as a controller (client).
-This is the case on a so called [Jump Server][2], for example.
+* Secure Desktop pass through: : Choose this option if you want to use braille and speech from the user instance of NVDA when accessing the remote desktop.
+Note that for this to work, you need to make the NVDA Remote Desktop add-on available on the secure desktop copy of NVDA.
+For this, choose "Use currently saved settings during sign-in and on secure screens (requires administrator privileges)" in NVDA's general settings.

-The default option is Bidirectional Connections to ensure a smooth start with the add-on.
-You are however encouraged to switch to server or client mode when possible.
+To ensure a smooth start with the add-on, all options are enabled by default.
+You are however encouraged to disable server or client mode as appropriate.

 ### Automatically recover remote speech after connection loss